-University response- EH&S contact tracing
+University response-Contact tracing

-When notified of a person with suspected or confirmed COVID-19, the University's COVID-19 Response and Prevention Team takes the steps listed below to maintain the health and safety of the campus community.
+When notified of a person with suspected or confirmed COVID-19, the COVID-19 Response and Prevention Team takes the steps listed below to maintain the health and safety of the campus community.
 The University is working in coordination with local health departments on COVID-19 response efforts and complies with applicable privacy requirements.